midhunanila/SPACEBALL_DENSITY/README.md

 Our methodology and the SPACEBALL tool are described in the following article:

-- **Title:** Accurate Determination of Protein Nanodroplet Densities from Molecular Dynamics Simulations
+- **Title:** Theoretical Methods for Assessing the Density of Protein Nanodroplets
 - **Authors:** Midhun Mohan Anila, Michał Wojciechowski, Mateusz Chwastyk, Bartosz Różycki
 - **Journal:** *International Journal of Molecular Sciences* (2025)
 - **DOI / Link:** [https://www.mdpi.com/1422-0067/26/17/8631](https://www.mdpi.com/1422-0067/26/17/8631)